 - How are you feeling?
 Do you need help planning tomorrow to make sure it is successful?
 Is there anything you need to check-in with your teachers about?

 You may need to adapt these questions, depending on the age of your child and their level of independence.
 It is important to keep communication lines open with your child to ensure their learning is continuing and that they are coping with the alternate learning environment.
 If your child requires academic support, please contact their teacher or school.
-If they are indicating their wellbeing is at risk, support is available through a number of Queensland Government agencies and community organisations.
-Parents and carers can:

 - call 13Health (13 43 25 84) at any time for practical medical advice and assistance